l3uddz/traktarr/README.md

   traktarr movies -t boxoffice -g comedy -l 10 --notifications
   ```

-- Add movies, from a list of most watched this week, and limited to 5 items.
+- Add movies, from a list of most watched played this week, and limited to 5 items.

   ```
   traktarr movies -t watched -l 5
   ```

-- Add movies, from a list of most played this month, and limited to 5 items.
+- Add movies, from a list of most played movies this month, and limited to 5 items.

   ```
   traktarr movies -t played_monthly -l 5